What is Apple watchOS (Apple Watch operating system)?

 All Apple Watch apps run natively on watchOS instead of through an iPhone.
 Apple Watches can be paired with other Apple devices, including iPhones and Mac laptops.
 Users can unlock their Mac laptops by having their watch in range of it.

 The latest version of the OS, watchOS 9, requires an iPhone 8 or later running iOS 16.
 It also requires Apple Watch Series 4 through 8 or Apple Watch Ultra.
+To run watchOS 10, users will need an iPhone capable of running iOS 17.

 Users can pair Apple Watches with Android phones, such as the Samsung Galaxy.
 They first pair the watch with an iPhone 13 or earlier, which still requires a physical SIM card.
 Once paired, the user turns off the devices and transfers the iPhone SIM card to the Android phone.
 Then, they connect the Android phone to a cellular network and turn the watch back on.
 There is some loss of functionality on an Apple Watch paired with an Android phone, but the user can send messages from their watch without the need of an iPhone.